Holiday cottage

 A holiday cottage, holiday home, vacation home, or vacation property is accommodation used for holiday vacations, corporate travel, and temporary housing often for less than 30 days.
+Unlike hotels, vacation homes are usually rented as private residential units and commonly include spaces such as kitchens and living areas for the occupants' use.
 Such properties are typically small homes, such as cottages, that travelers can rent and enjoy as if it were their own home for the duration of their stay.
 The properties may be owned by those using them for a vacation, in which case the term second home applies; or may be rented out to holidaymakers through an agency.

 Terminology varies among countries.
 In the United Kingdom this type of property is usually termed a holiday home or holiday cottage; in Australia, a holiday house/home, or weekender; in New Zealand, a bach or crib.

 Characteristics and advantages

 Today's global short-term vacation property rental market is estimated to be worth $100 billion.
-The holiday cottage market in both Canada and the UK is highly competitive – and big business.
+The holiday cottage market in both Canada and the UK is competitive.